DevanshBhavsar3/DSA-Brainbook/Main Notes/Sum of Subarray Minimums.md

         for(int i = 0; i < arr.size(); i++) {
-			// IMPORTANT: Only remove < elements from the stack not = while(!st.empty() && arr[i] < arr[st.top()]) {
+			// IMPORTANT: Only remove < elements from the stack not =
+			// Because if we too == elements both in nse & pse it would create a                  duplicate subarray while(!st.empty() && arr[i] < arr[st.top()]) {
                 st.pop();
             }